radu-matei/radu-matei.github.io/content/blog/dark-mode.md

 # Introduction

 Everyone seems to be adding dark themes to their platforms these days.
-Recently, Microsoft even released a trailer for the future dark mode - an actual video trailer, produced to showcase a theme:
+Recently, [Microsoft even released a trailer for the future dark mode][msft-dark] - an actual video trailer, produced to showcase a theme.

-{{< tweet 1166742433134186497 >}}

 My blog, based on the [Hugo Future Imperfect theme][future-imperfect], has a strikingly light theme - which makes it extremely difficult to read at night.
 But because my front-end skills are completely non-existent (no, really!), creating a dark theme stylesheet for my website was out of the question.
 So I wanted to cheat my way into adding a dark mode, but without putting in the effort of actually learning CSS.